kumar-utsav/HW/HW4/README.md

 In this task, follow the steps from the Deployment workshop to setup everything.
 Just replace the post-receive hook provided in the respective blue and green folders.

+If you go to the address <host's ip address>:8080, you can see the node add running.

 ![alt text](https://github.com/kumar-utsav/HW/blob/master/HW4/Task3%20(deploy)/task3.gif "Task 3")